SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     selector-parameters --> ``(`` tuple-pattern-element ``)`` selector-tuples
     selector-tuples --> selector-name ``(`` tuple-pattern-element ``)`` selector-tuples-OPT
     selector-name --> identifier

 ..
+NOTE: Added the optional ``mutating`` modifier,
+    based on the grammar found in ParseDecl.cpp.

+..
 TODO: Verify that the selector-name is just an identifier,
     because the LangRef grammar has it as an identifier-or-any